 Wake Up with Intention and Joy

-Okay, so waking up at the right frame of mind is fantastic.
+Okay, so waking up in the right frame of mind is fantastic.
 You have more control over that than you may realize.
 This is another tip in our morning routine for stay at home mom.

 For me?
 The improvement was made by merely changing the art on the bedroom wall.
 I really wish it weren’t as stupid as it sounded, but it pretty much is.
 I am equally proud and embarrassed by that epiphany.
 During a paint night with one of my friends I painted it.
-The art piece wasn’t terrible, but I was at a horrible headspace at the time.
+The art piece wasn’t terrible, but I was in a horrible headspace at the time.

 I also thought it would be great to hang the art opposite the bed.
 This piece of work was the last thing I saw at night.
 Also, it was the first thing I saw in the morning.
 That art was tied to a lot of misery, and it had to go.
 I finally replaced it with an autographed piece of art from a concert with my husband.